 For more senior-level employees, a portion of variable compensation will be deferred, under ordinary circumstances for a period of at least three years (albeit such compensation may be deferred on a prorata basis for alternative periods), and will be subject to the performance of either (or both) the company or the respective business.
-The deferred component of the variable compensation award is usually delivered as either deferred cash award invested in an appropriate vehicle which is considered suitable, or any combination determined appropriate from time to time.
+The deferred compensation component is generally awarded in the form of either BNY Mellon restricted stock units, deferred cash award invested in an appropriate vehicle which is considered suitable, Investment Firm equity or any combination determined appropriate from time to time.
 The percentage of the variable compensation award to be deferred depends on the level of the position, regulatory requirements and the amount of the award.